kallyas/C-Programing/README.md

 # C-Programing
-ALL C Pprograms Ever Made
+A Journey to Learning C Programing!